Anteneh2121/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 own test suite using the `unittest` module to test all functionality for each class.

+## Learning Objectives
+What you should learn from this project:

+* What is Unit testing and how to implement it in a large project
+* How to serialize and deserialize a Class
+* How to write and read a JSON file
+* What is *args and how to use it
+* What is **kwargs and how to use it
+* How to handle named arguments in a function

 The three classes involved utilizing the following Python tools:
 * Import
 * Exceptions